-I have met a lot of people who love Indian curries but don't try making curry at home assuming that the process is very complicated.
+I have met a lot of people who love Indian curries but don't try making curry assuming that the process is very complicated.

-Today I am sharing a very basic Indian vegetable curry.
-It is very tasty and easy to make.
-If you like curries then this mixed vegetable curry is a must-try for you.
+Today I am sharing a very basic Indian vegetable curry recipe.
+It is a very tasty and easy to make dish.
+If you like curries then this mixed vegetable curry is a must-try recipe for you.

 What goes in Indian vegetable curry?